The Happenings on Shaw Hill

 “We did a porphyrins blood test – to check his hemoglobin.
 There were some irregularities.”

 Peter’s head moved off the screen for a moment, and then popped back up.
 He had something to say.
+“Steve, this is the first documented case in the United States, correct?”

 “I don’t know yet, Peter.
-But he did mention the neighbors and their strange behavior before he…”
+But he did mention the neighbors and their strange behavior…”

 “Does the subject exhibit any other traits,” Ian asked.
 “Have you looked at the upper canine teeth?”

-“I have – but I don’t see any evidence of elongated or sharp teeth.”
+“I have but I don’t see any evidence of elongated or sharp teeth.”

-“We will today,” Dr. Scotts said.
+“We plan to test for that today,” Dr. Scotts said.
 “I feel like we are in Salem, Massachusetts in 1617 – not Hampden, Maine in 2025.”

-“Before his wife and daughter were missing.”
+“Before his wife and daughter disappeared?”
+Betsy asked.

 “He did.
 Uhhh…they were quiet, slight-built, stark white.”